Beamma/CatalystPetitionsBackEnd/README.md

 # Catalyst Petitions API Server

+The server is created using expressJS meaning node.js will be required.

 ## Running locally

 1. Use `npm install` to populate the `node_modules/` directory with up-to-date packages